sankronaldo/CS-252-OS-Assignment/Q1-2.24/system calls/README.md

 - Line 11
 `ssize_t pread(int fd, void *buf, size_t count, off_t offset);`

-pread() reads up to count bytes from file descriptor fd at offset offset (from the start of the file) into the buffer starting at buf.
+pread() reads up to count bytes from file descriptor fd at offset (from the start of the file) into the buffer starting at buf.
 The file offset is not changed.

    ---